 Setting up Heroku External Objects

 As a prerequisite, you need to provision the Heroku Connect add-on.
-Using Heroku Connect to sync data with Salesforce is optional: if you’re only interested in Heroku External Objects, you can cancel at the step that asks you to authorize your connection with Salesforce.
+Using Heroku Connect to sync data with Salesforce is optional: if you’re only interested in Heroku External Objects, you can skip the step that asks you to authorize your connection with Salesforce.

 External Objects tab on your Heroku Connect dashboard:

 To complete the setup, you need to choose the tables to expose.
 All schema within your Heroku Postgres database is available, including those schema not actively managed by Heroku Connect.
 You should choose at least the address, city, country and customer tables.

 Using Salesforce Connect